alexiscodes21/alexiscodes21/README.md

 <h2 align="center">an IT Support Specialist and Web Developer based in Virginia.</h3>
 <h4 align="center">I love to create web development projects for fun and it has become one of my hobbies.
 But my main passion and goal has been to work in IT/Cybersecurity.</h4>

-- 🔭 I’m currently working on the **Google Cybersecurity certificate**

-- 👯 I’m looking to collaborate on **any software development projects**

-- 👨‍💻 My web developer portfolio is available at [https://alexiswinters.tech](https://alexiswinters.tech)

 <h2 align="left">💻 IT Projects</h2>

 - [Active Directory Home Lab](https://github.com/alexiscodes21) in progress